 Earlier this week, we tragically lost Chadwick Boseman at the young age of 43 after a four-year-long battle with colon cancer.
 To honour him, we wanted to take a moment to look back at the momentous career of Boseman and the legacy he has left in his wake.

-The significance of Boseman to the African American and Black community is immense, during his short career he played such inspirational icons as Jackie Robinson in 42, James Brown in Get on Up or Thurgood Marshal in Marshall, but it was his assertion of playing the title character in Marvel Studios’ first Black superhero film Black Panther that will be an enduring legacy.
+The significance of Boseman to the African American community is immense, during his short career he played such inspirational icons as Jackie Robinson in 42, James Brown in Get on Up or Thurgood Marshal in Marshall, but it was his assertion of playing the title character in Marvel Studios’ first Black superhero film Black Panther that will be an enduring legacy.

 Boseman’s portrayal of T’Challa, the King of Wakanda, quickly became a cultural phenomenon, Boseman’s poise and command on screen latched onto the zeitgeist during a time of large divided political, social and cultural identities – at a time when the United States was grappling with racism and xenophobia two years into President Donald Trump’s term.